alassek/activerecord-pg_enum/README.md

 end
 ```

-Adding a value to an existing ENUM (you must disable the wrapping transaction)
+Adding a value to an existing ENUM (you must disable the wrapping transaction on PostgreSQL versions older than 12)

 ```ruby
 class AddSMSToContactMethodType < ActiveRecord::Migration[5.2]